umarhussain15/se2-reverse-proxy-go/README.rst

 ------------

 * **deadline:** TBA

-* you will have two opportunities to test your solution before the deadline.
-We will test all repositories on *November 30th, 2018* and *December 12th, 2018* and publish the results on the course website.
+* You will have two opportunities to test your solution before the deadline.
+* We will test all repositories on *TBA* and *TBA* and publish the results on the course website.

-   * mind that the results of these tests are not graded.
+* The results of these intdermideate tests are not graded.
 Only the final result matters.
-   * if your solution fails a test, you will *not* receive a detailed explanation of the reasons why it failed.
-Your task is to figure it out on your own.
+* If your solution fails a test, you will *not* receive a detailed explanation of the reasons why it failed.
+* Your task is to figure it out on your own.

-* git usage is mandatory (multiple commits with meaningful messages)
+* Git usage is mandatory (multiple commits with meaningful messages)
 * Go is mandatory
-* you have to work alone
+* You have to work alone
-* don't share code
+* Don't share code, if so you will imeadeatly fail the assignment.
-* ask questions in the `Auditorium <https://auditorium.inf.tu-dresden.de/en/groups/110631002>`_
+* Ask questions in the `Auditorium <https://auditorium.inf.tu-dresden.de/en/groups/110631002>`_

 Task description
 ----------------

-You are required to develop an online **document library**.
-Users are presented with an input form, where they can submit *documents* (e.g., books, poems, recipes) along with *metadata* (e.g., author, mime type, ISBN).
+Users of an online **document library** are presented with an input form, where they can submit *documents* (e.g., books, poems, recipes) along with *metadata* (e.g., author, mime type, ISBN).
 For the sake of simplicity, they can view *all* stored documents on a single page.

 +------------+-----------------+